chi-rb/chi-cloud/README.md

 cloud attach
 ```

-Or any other:
+Or any other one:
 ```
 cloud attach chrome
 ```

 ### Tunnel

-Creates temporary tunnel into pod:
+Creates temporary tunnel into a pod:
 ```
 cloud tunnel mysql
 ```

-NOTE: To connect you need to ssh into hacker@cloud.
+You would need to ssh into hacker@cloud previously to stablish the connection.

 ### Exec